lasdolphin/infra/ansible/Readme.md

 # Nginx configuration role

-an jdauphant.nginx role from ansible-galaxy is used to install and configure nginx you nned to execute
+an jdauphant.nginx role from ansible-galaxy is used to install and configure nginx

-ansible-galaxy install -p roles/ -r requirements.yml
+you need to execute

-to install it
+ansible-galaxy install -p roles/ -r requirements.yml to install it

 # ENV specification